-4. Delegate to the General Manager Authority to sign:

-b.
-Caveat;

-c.
-Land and Property Information Transfer Form.

-5. Acknowledge that all costs incurred with the survey, transfer of the land and development/registration of the Caveat will be met by the registered proprietors of Lot 2 Deposited Plan 630525 (1 Orr Street).
+- 4. Delegate to the General Manager Authority to sign: - a.
+Contract for the Sale of Land; - b.
+Caveat: - c.
+Land and Property Information Transfer Form. - 5.
+Acknowledge that all costs incurred with the survey, transfer of the land and development/registration of the Caveat will be met by the registered proprietors of Lot 2 Deposited Plan 630525 (1 Orr Street).